Mental Health and the Justice System in Durham County (2020-2021)

 - Spring 2021: Finalize modeling; write up statistical analysis for publication; complete final report for stakeholders

 This Team in the News

-See earlier related team, Stemming the Opiate Epidemic through Education and Outreach (2017-2018) and related Data+ summer project, Mental Health and the Justice System in Durham County (2020).
+See related teams, Mental Health and the Justice System in Durham County (2021-2022) and Stemming the Opiate Epidemic through Education and Outreach (2017-2018), and related Data+ summer project, Mental Health and the Justice System in Durham County (2020).